 What did you do for your birthday?

-Played golf, and then after golf, we had like a barbecue, and that was it.
+And then after golf, we had like a barbecue, and that was it.

 And my family bought me shirts that weren't black because they don't like that I wear black shirts all the time.

-And you better wear them too.
+And you better wear them, too.

 Oh, I can't wait to wear them.

-I'm gonna uh the brand new me, Velma.
+I'm going to brand new me, Velma.

 The wife and kids, how are they?

-They good.
+They good?

-You have a good new year?
+You have a good New Year?

 You know what?